 “As for autonomous equipment, we’re already equipped.
 It’s built into Launch Pad.
 Once autonomous machines arrive, they need to bridge the gap to the conventional world.
 They need to interact with today’s world.
 That’s what Launch Pad specializes in.
 It will be available in 2020.”

-Acton says the original First Pass system remains Verge’s in-field operations optimization tool.
+Acton says the original First Pass algorithm remains Verge’s in-field operations optimization tool.
 It’s an A/B implement guidance system that factors in field size and shape, obstacles, potholes, poles, equipment size and any other element that will impact field operation efficiency.